microsoft/data-factory-testing-framework/Docs/environment_setup/Unittest_setup.md

 ```python
 pip install pytest
 ```
-You could also use Poetry is a package management library:
+You could also use Poetry as a package management library:

 ```python
 pip install poetry